 A care manager can:

-- Act as a “case manager,” coordinating and overseeing the team of home care professionals who provide care to your loved one.
+- Act as a “case manager,” coordinating and overseeing your loved one’s care team.
 A care manager can put together a team or work with one that you have arranged yourself.
 The team may include a nurse, social worker, home health aide(s), rehabilitation specialists, a dietitian, and an elder care attorney.

 - Assess your family member’s need for care, both initially and on an ongoing basis.